London Spitfire

-London Spitfire was a professional Overwatch team representing the city of London, United Kingdom.
-The Spitfire compete in the Overwatch League (OWL) as a member of the league's West region.
+London Spitfire was a professional Overwatch team based in London, England.
+The Spitfire competed in the Overwatch League (OWL) as a member of the league's West region.
 Founded in 2017, London Spitfire was one of the league's twelve founding members and was the only professional Overwatch team representing a European city.
-The team was owned by Jack Etienne and the esports organization Cloud9, who also own British Hurricane, an academy team for the Spitfire that competed in Overwatch Contenders (OWC).
+The team was owned by Jack Etienne and the esports organization Cloud9, who also owned British Hurricane, an academy team for the Spitfire that competed in Overwatch Contenders (OWC).

 Lee "Bishop" Beom-joon was appointed the team's first head coach and guided London to claim the league's first stage championship in 2018.
 While the team parted ways with Bishop later that season, the team went on win the inaugural season Grand Finals.

 Franchise history

 Team creation

 Formed in March 2016, London Spitfire originally started out as the Overwatch branch of American esports organisation Cloud9.
 Under variations of the Cloud9 moniker, such as Cloud9 KONGDOO, they would go on to field rosters from multiple continents during their pre-OWL tenure.

 On 10 August 2017, Activision Blizzard announced that Cloud9 had purchased the London Overwatch League franchise; the franchise would be the first and only European team heading into the inaugural season.
 Pete Vlastelica, an executive in Activision Blizzard's esports division, reported that several unnamed European companies were interested in purchasing the London rights to hold an Overwatch League franchise.
 Vlastelica noted, "Cloud9 may be a new name for some in the traditional sports world, but I can assure you they are not a niche or fringe player in esports.
 As we build this league, it was really important to us to combine the capabilities of owners from both traditional sports and the world of esports."
 Jack Etienne, chief executive Cloud9, paid roughly $20 million (£15.4 million) for the franchise slot.
 Etienne said that he chose the London slot because it was a "fantastic city with an amazing metro population [and] fantastic transportation to get people to events."

 On 1 November, the team revealed they would be called London Spitfire.
 Shortly afterwards on 4 November, they disclosed their 12-player inaugural season roster, the maximum permitted, which would be entirely composed of South Korean players.
 The roster would mainly be an amalgamation of their current Cloud9 KONGDOO core and OGN's Overwatch APEX Season 4 champions GC Busan.